UD-CISC374/educational-game-design-document-team-20-will-cantera-ben-testani/egdd.md

 - The Lady of the Lake:
   - Medium: Book
   - Explanation: This is the last book in the Witcher series by: Andrzej Sapkowski.
-The main character Cirilla, and her ability to jump to different timelines is intriguing, and Time Commanders will have the player traveling between past, present, and future.
+The main character Cirilla, and her ability to jump to different timelines is intriguing, and Time Commander will have the player traveling between past, present, and future.

 ## Core Gameplay Mechanics (Brief)

-*Give a very high-level description of any core gameplay mechanics*

 - Point and click onscreen to construct defenses
 - Use arrow keys to solve clock puzzles frequently